TRudolphi/MegaTinyProgrammer_LowMemoryLib/README.md

   - Bit bang wire (I2C) routine
   - Read Vdd voltage (battery)

-  Works with this MegaTiny library:
+  Works with this excellent MegaTiny board library:
     https://github.com/SpenceKonde/megaTinyCore

 The MegaTinyUtils is only working with the Attiny processors mentioned by the library above.